sourcevault/remotemon/readme.md

 ~/app:(dev*) remotemon
 ```

-`remotemon` accepts arguments which are name(s) of build routines to use, specified through our configuration `.yaml` file.
+First argument to `remotemon` is the name of the build routine to use, specified through our configuration `.yaml` file, subsequent arguments can be used internally as variables using handlebar syntax (eg. `{{0}}`).

 ```zsh
 ~/app:(dev*) remotemon test1